|

 the Institute a Temporary Use Permit to continue operations.
 To their credit, the permit contained conditions that will slightly lessen the environmental impacts of the project.

-CGF and Audubon step in to ensure local protections While this story may sound flippant, the issue here is serious.
+control cannot happen again.
+While this story may sound flippant, the issue here is serious.
 John and Steve have broken a number of laws, and they should have

 been stopped and punished.
 Instead, local resource agencies and, notably, the Morgan Hill City Council have been asleep at the wheel.
 As a result, the neighbors of the Institute and natural